-Non-conformances are a major pain point in the manufacturing industry.
-A non-conformance is a deviation from standard operating procedures (SOPs) or a quality defect in the end product.
-Their consequences can be costly, damaging to a company and its products’ reputation, and detrimental to production output.
+In manufacturing, a non-conformance is a deviation from standard operating procedures (SOPs) or a quality defect in the end-product.
+Non-conformances are a major pain point to manufacturers.
+Their consequences can be costly, damaging to a company and its reputation, and detrimental to production output.

 They can be found in two areas: quality defects in the end-product itself and deviations from standard operating procedures (SOPs) in a shop floor process.

 Non-conformances can put enormous strain on manufacturers, causing reputation damage, high costs due to recalls and amendments, and, consequently, a slowing down of production.